Introduction to Hibernate

 Recommended Articles

-This has been a guide to What is Hibernate.
-Here we discuss the Architecture, Features, Framework, Advantages, and Disadvantages of Hibernate.
+This is a guide to What is Hibernate.
+Here we have discussed the Architecture, Features, Framework, Advantages, and Disadvantages of Hibernate.
 You may also have a look at the following articles to learn more –